RikDuijm/municipality/README.md

 - **Written content**
 All written content on this website was made by me.

-**Icons**
+- **Icons**
 The municipality icon was taken from icons8.com and is free of use as long as you put a link to the website - which I did in the footer.
 The social media icons are from Font Awesome.

 ### <a name="help-with-code"></a>Help with code
-- The code to restrict the space character when registering a new user I got from this [page](https://jsfiddle.net/taditdash/hDtA3).
+- The code to restrict the space character when registering a new user, I got from this [page](https://jsfiddle.net/taditdash/hDtA3).
 - The code for the search functionaly I found on this [page](https://github.com/5pence/recipeGlut).
 I adapted it slightly for my own needs.
 - I used a combination of the documentation of Bcrypt, tutorials and examples / solutions I found on Google to develop the Registration and Login functionality.
 I combined all those sources in a long and frustrating process to get the functionalities to work.
 However, I didn't use code of others 1 on 1.